Climate-CAFE/Climate-CAFE.github.io/handbook/tutorial.md

 If you would like to have a sub-collection within the CAFE Collection, please submit the [Request Form for CAFE Sub-Collection](https://docs.google.com/forms/d/e/1FAIpQLScxyjsfirC_b4WhSweODlk5AVZJGxQklN7oxNtn_j4lybldHA/viewform) with details of your project, department, organization, or publication.
 Please note that subcollections are meant to organize data from specific contributors and teams, not based on topics and themes.
 Data users can find data under specific themes and research topics by using the search functions, so long as your contribution has included the relevant keywords, controlled vocabulary, and other relevant metadata.
 The next section describes these metadata in more depth.

 # Harvard Dataverse Repository Tutorial
-This tutorial provides step-by-step instructions on how to upload data to the [**Climate Change and Health Research Coordinating Center (CAFE) Collection**](https://dataverse.harvard.edu/dataverse.xhtml?alias=CAFE) within the Harvard Dataverse Repository.
+This tutorial provides step-by-step instructions on how to upload data to the [**CAFE Research Coordinating Center for Health and Extreme Weather Collection**](https://dataverse.harvard.edu/dataverse.xhtml?alias=CAFE) within the Harvard Dataverse Repository.

 Click below to view a tutorial video on uploading to the Harvard Dataverse CAFE Collection.